pasi012/Foodi/README.md

  </br>
  A Complete Food Delivery Flutter App with Admin web portal. basically it contains (rider app,seller app and user app with super admin web portal) .

- # I-Eat-Delivery-App-Flutter
+ # Foodi App

 This is a mobile application developed using Flutter that allows users to order food from various restaurants for delivery.

 ## Features
 ### This project contains following apps and web application.
-- Seller App
+- Resturant App
 - User App
 - Rider App
-- Admin web Portal
+- Admin App
-## Seller App
+## resturant App
 - Seller registration and authentication
 - Manage Profile
 - Browse restaurants and menus